Travel Guide to Finnish Lapland

 Rovaniemi is known as the hometown of Santa Claus and the biggest city in Finnish Lapland, and of course, the Santa Claus Village is a must-see here.
 Rovaniemi area has a population of around 60.000.
 You'll find a lot more to do besides looking for Santa Claus.
 The Northern Lights are a big attraction here, and Rovaniemi has some excellent spots to explore it.

 Arktikum Museum presents and provides information on Arctic issues and tells stories about Lapland.
-An Arktikum exhibition you will find an enormous information package of what's going on today in the evolving Arctic region.
+In an Arktikum exhibition, you will find an enormous information package of what's going on today in the evolving Arctic region.
 The Arktikum is a 10-minute walk from the centre.
-Rovaniemi also offers all kind of adventures, restaurants, cafes and so on.
+Rovaniemi also offers all kinds of adventures, restaurants, cafes and so on.

 Sami - the indigenous people